scytestudio/GMTK_GameJam2025/README.md

 🧙‍♂️ Player Interactions
 🗝️ Tasks and Audio Narration
 🚧 Current Development Workflow
-Actively building the game for GJL Game Parade Spring 2025 Game Jam with the Theme: Feedback Loop with the following milestones:
+Actively building the game for GMTK Game Jam 2025 with the Theme: Feedback Loop with the following milestones:

 ✅ Core Systems Implemented
  Game Mode, and Instance